Wednesday, January 25, 2006

 it's all about the "L"

 Things brewing in the realm of books have left me a bit perplexed lately.
 Book clubs run by famous "O"s - as in Oprah and apparently Osama- have dominated headlines.
-No doubt, by now, you know about James Frey and his little deconstructionist attempt at fiction disguised as I bet even the beard is falsenon-fiction.
+No doubt, by now, you know about James Frey and his little deconstructionist attempt at fiction disguised as non-fiction.
 There have been others: a Native American memoirist, who, as it turns out, was not much of a memoirist and may not have been Native American.
 Not even Indian or from Indiana.
 It turns out that all he is- is mad and sick.
 And not "I've got a cold" sick either.
 Then there is J.T.
 LeRoy -who defies description.
 Leave us say that perhaps even Rick James would be aghast.
 Nonetheless his memoir of his days of pimpin' and other unmentionable acts has been exposed as well as the persona he adopted.
 It seems as if we live in another age of the charlatans.
 With so many authors and info-mmercial personalities, and promoters of pyramid and get rich schemes, and sue-happy opportunists and criminals running around, PT Barnum must seem to be a quaint relic of the past- if he is remembered or known at all.
 It's one thing for all these liars and con-men to be perpetuating their frauds on the public.
 What is more disturbing is the defense being mounted on behalf of these people and the sympathy and genuine "who cares?" attitude.

 I don't consider myself a cultural prude per se, but something really bothers me with the underlining meaning of these different events.
 We say it is wrong to lie, but in reality- we think it is alright in certain situations, viz: situations that don't affect us.
 Now before you start bemoaning "cultural relativism" Shelfers, let me suggest this: our popular culture as well as out political culture has always had a elite section that considers itself above and beyond the rest and therefore, possessed of the right to tell everyone else what is and what isn't worthy of attention.
 I will never forget, years ago, watching a special on PBS - hosted by McNeil or Lahrer- about the Kennedy assassination.
 Several panelists, including a historian, discussed the implications of the tragedy and what meaning it has for us today.
 Someone on the panel lamented that the famous Zapruder film, which most documented the assassination, was made accessible in some forms to the public.
 He contended that it should be archived under lock and key and made available only to authorized officials and scholars who knew what to make of it.
 The public, he commented, couldn't be trusted to "interpret it correctly."
 Of course the Zapruder film was the subject of a court case, in which the government sought to seize the original on claims of the public interest.
 The Zapruder family beat them to the punch and it was eventually made more accessible in the form of DVD.
 Technology and capitalism can trump elitism.